 Competitors App monitors Facebook, Instagram, and Twitter as well as tracks updates to blog posts letting you get complete insights into competitors’ social activity.
 When the monitored resource is first connected it will pull all the posts including the engagement counts – likes, tweets, shares, etc. Based on the set alert frequency user will be alerted on all the posts in monitored social media along with the engagement rates.
 This allows staying up-to-date with all competitors’ activity and their viral campaigns.

 Stay organized with social campaigns

-When incoming messages related to an important campaign come in, you need to be able to respond or engage in a timely manner.
+When messages related to an important campaign come in, you need to be able to respond or engage in a timely manner.

 Start by setting up a minimum engagement rate and tracking criteria associated with a specific campaign.